bradhe/Backbone-relational/README.md

 ### relatedModel

 Value: a string (which can be resolved to an object type on the global scope), or a reference to a `Backbone.RelationalModel` type.
+Required for uniform relations.

+### relatedModels

+Value: an array of strings which can be resolved to an object type on the global scope or references to a `Backbone.RelationalModel` type.
+Required for polymorphic relations.

 ### key

 Value: a string.
-References an attribute name on `relatedModel`.
+References an attribute name on `relatedModel` or `relatedModels`.

 ### type